dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Memory Profiling.md

 Phase 1: is the ramp-up of the program during which it allocates its memory.
 Phase 2: ...

+[TODO]: Memory footprint is an overloaded term.
+Some resources use the term memory footprint to describe total virtual memory used by a process.

 Now let's switch to *memory footprint*.
 It defines how much memory a process touches during a period, e.g., in MB per second.
 In our hypothetical scenario, visualized in Figure @fig:MemUsageFootprint, we plot memory usage per 100 milliseconds (10 times per second).
 The solid line tracks the number of bytes accessed during each 100 ms interval.
 Here, we don't count how many times a certain memory location was accessed.
 That is, if a memory location was loaded twice during a 100ms interval, we count the touched memory only once.
 For the same reason, we cannot aggregate time intervals.
 For example, we know that during the phase \circled{2}, the program was touching roughly 10MB every 100ms.
 However, we cannot aggregate ten consecutive 100ms intervals and say that the memory footprint was 100 MB per second because the same memory location could be loaded in adjacent 100ms time intervals.
 It would be true only if the program never repeated memory accesses within each of 1s intervals.

+[TODO]: Consider splitting the two long sentences at the end of this section into smaller ones?

 The dashed line tracks the size of the unique data accessed since the start of the program.
 Here, we count the number of bytes accessed during each 100 ms interval that have never been touched before by the program.
 For the first second of the program's lifetime, most of the accesses are unique, as we would expect.
 In the second phase, the algorithm starts using the allocated buffer.
 During the time interval from 1.3s to 1.8s, the program accesses most of the locations in the buffer, e.g., it was the first iteration of a loop in the algorithm.
 That's why we see a big spike in the newly seen memory locations from 1.3s to 1.8s, but we don't see many unique accesses after that.
 From the timestamp 2s up until 5s, the algorithm mostly utilizes an already-seen memory buffer and doesn't access any new data.
 However, the behavior of phase \circled{4} is different.
 First, during phase \circled{4}, the algorithm is more memory intensive than in phase \circled{2} as the total memory footprint (solid line) is roughly 15 MB per 100 ms. Second, the algorithm accesses new data (dashed line) in relatively large bursts.
 Such bursts may be related to the allocation of new memory regions, working on them, and then deallocating them.